LambdaSchool/HTTP-Mini-Sprint/README.md

 In this mini-sprint, you'll be eased into the code base for the actual HTTP sprint.
 After forking, then cloning this repository, take a moment to look over the different pieces that are already in here.
 There is a "server" folder and a "client" folder.
 The "server" will _serve_ up some data, and the "client" folder has the web application (which will access some data from the server.)
 Don't worry about the server for now - we will cover these in depth in the coming weeks.
 If you look in the "client" directory, there shouldn't be anything too scary; it's just another React app created using `create-react-app` with some custom styling.
 The important bits for the _client_ are inside the components folder in the "src" directory.

 ## Running the Application
-To run the mini-sprint code, first run `npm install` in the "server" directory.
-Then run `npm start` to run the server.
-In _another_ terminal, `cd` into the `client` directory, run `npm install`, then `npm start`.
+To run the mini-sprint code, first run `yarn` in the "server" directory.
+Then run `yarn start` to run the server.
+In _another_ terminal, `cd` into the `client` directory, run `yarn`, then `yarn start`.
 You'll see that we have a non-functioning React app with some compilation errors.

 ## Instructions
 The `FriendsList` component renders an array of friend objects.
 Your job for this mini sprint is to add the code necessary inside `FriendsList.js` to fetch this data from the server and populate the list.